jeronimonascimento/external-broadcaster/README.md

 Cordova Plugin Template
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This is a simple plugin that fires a broadcast to native code.